 It's no secret that avocados are one of the most useful ingredients out there.
-Whether they're being used in your morning smoothie, applied as a hair mask, or added to your diet as one of the healthiest ingredients available, there seems to be no end to the many benefits of this miracle food—and its perks apply to skincare too.
+Whether they're being used in your morning smoothie, applied as a hair mask, or added to your diet as one of the healthiest whole foods, there seems to be no end to the many benefits of this miracle fruit—and its perks apply to skincare, too.
 We went to Karen Hammerman, MD, of Schweiger Dermatology Group in New York to get her take on the topical benefits of avocado, and it turns out they're numerous.

 With that in mind, we decided to round up the very best DIY face masks that make use of this versatile ingredient.